carlspring/s3fs-nio/docs/content/contributing/developer-guide/coding-convention.md

 ## Reasoning

 It is important to have consistency across the codebase.
 This won't necessarily make your code work better, but it might help make it more understandable, less time-consuming and less irritating to go through when doing a code review of your changes.

 While to some this will seem like a nuisance, with no real benefit to the actual code, and while we do understand this point of view, we think that reading `diff`-s should be quick and easy.
 Accepting a pull request requires for it to be code reviewed first which, in term, means going over the code and figuring out what is what, why the change makes sense and whether, or not it will impact something else.
 All of this takes time, which, of course, is a commodity.

-## Formatting rules to follow
+## Formatting Rules to Follow

 * Use four spaces, instead of a tab.
 * Make sure files have an empty line at the end.